Instructional Design : Classroom Training Essentials

 (NOTE TO STUDENTS: The Course title was revised on July 2017, so don't panic when you see the "Facilitation Basics" slide.
 You're still in the right place!)

-Let's being by talking about those common problems that we all encounter in the classroom.
+Let's begin by talking about those common problems that we all encounter in the classroom.

 The content in this course is pulled from my live Facilitation Skills Train-the-Trainer workshop, which has been tested and proven with over 700 participants over the past 7 years.